locationtech-labs/geopyspark/README.rst

 What's With That Weird Pip Install?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-"What's with that weird pip install?", you maybe asking yourself.
+"What's with that weird pip install?", you may be asking yourself.
 The reason
 for its unusualness is due to how GeoPySpark functions.
 Because this library
 is a python binding for a Scala project, we need to be able to access the
 Scala backend.
 To do this, we plug into PySpark which acts as a bridge between